Ultimator14/hsovpn-2fa/README.md

 a TOTP secret.
 Then add your credentials (`username`, `password`) as well as the TOTP secret (`totp`) to the `secrets.json` file.
 You can omit the totp secret.
 That way you will be prompted to enter your 6 digit TOTP pin instead.

+The totp secret has to be encoded as base32.
+If you have a hex-encoded secret, prefix the secret with `hex:`.

 ### VPN config